 There are so many advantages of having a purebred dog instead of a mixed one.
 Please read the articles below to get a better idea.

-If there any kind of hazardous things in your house, remove them or take necessary actions.
+If there are any kind of hazardous things in your house, remove them or take necessary actions.